-If you were required to withdraw from your faculty and have since met the upgrading requirements, this process applies to you as well.
+- were required to withdraw from their faculty and have since met the upgrading requirements;

 - Check the admission requirements for the program(s) you’re interested in, as well as the prerequisite courses you must have passed in high school.
 The college or university equivalents of these courses can also count as prerequisites.